Is my baby getting enough milk? (Part 1)

 And why would a baby not be latched on as well as he could be?

 4. Decreased milk supply, (which does not mean “not enough milk” but rather a decrease in milk supply relative to what the baby was used to) can lead to even more decrease in the milk supply.
 Late onset decreased milk supply is not uncommon.
 And when the milk flow slows, the baby tends to slip down on the nipple and the latch becomes even worse, so that decreased milk supply itself can lead to more decrease in milk flow.
 As this happens, in response to the slow flow of milk, the baby stays on the breast drinking for shorter and shorter periods of time which contributes to the milk supply decreasing even further.
-And this may also result in sore nipples.
+And this may also result in the mother developing a new onset of sore nipples.
 For more information on late onset decreased milk supply.
 And click these links Really good drinking with English text, Twelve day old nibbling, English Text, “Borderline” drinking for video clips showing babies drinking well at the breast, or not.
 Watch the videos, read the texts and then watch the videos again.

 The first few days